 So here the iPhone 8 wins - with a difference of 26 grams.
 Apparently a teaspoon of sugar is roughly equivalent to 4 grams, so that's about 6-7 spoonfuls of sugar, enough for a very sweet cup of tea, but we doubt that it will weigh you down all that much.

-So, if it’s a small iPhone you are looking for then there is not really a significant difference here.
-It’s certainly not worth disqualifying the iPhone X over a few millimetres in size, and with just 26 grams between them, the iPhone X is hardly going to feel hefty in comparison to the fractionally lighter iPhone 8.
+If it's a small iPhone you're looking for, there isn't really a significant difference here.
+It's certainly not worth disqualifying the iPhone X over a few millimetres in size, and with just 26 grams between them, the iPhone X is hardly going to feel hefty in comparison to the fractionally lighter iPhone 8.

 If you really want a small iPhone then there is another iPhone you could consider.
 The iPhone SE is Apple's smallest iPhone: